wix/react-native-navigation/v1tov2diff.md

 Element tranisitions, adding buttons and styles are not supported yet.

 ## Getting started with v2
 If v2 supports everything you need for your app we encourage you to use it.
-Here are the docs
 ## Docs